Welcome to Academies of Creative Education (A.C.E.)

 Increase ALL student achievement while expanding educational opportunities.
-This strategic plan goal, approved by the Board of Education in 2009, is one that has already gained traction in FCS.
+This strategic plan goal, approved by the Board of Education in 2009, is one that has already gained traction in Forsyth County Schools.

-Community members and staff recognize that not all students learn at the same rate or in the same manner.
+Community members, teachers, and administrators recognize that not all students learn at the same rate or in the same manner.
 Additionally, there has been a call for more non-traditional options for ensuring student success.
-With that in mind, FCS leaders reviewed all of our non-traditional options for students and devised a plan to leverage our current success.
-The result was the development of the Academies of Creative Education to include the Forsyth Academy, Academy @ Night, Gateway Academy (formerly named Piedmont Learning Center) and iAchieve Virtual Academy.
+With that in mind, leadership in Forsyth County Schools reviewed all non-traditional options for students and devised a plan to leverage options and maximize student success.
+The result was the development of the Academies of Creative Education which include Forsyth Academy, Gateway Academy (formerly named Piedmont Learning Center) and iAchieve Virtual Academy.

-In partnership with Lanier Technical College and Communities in Schools of Georgia, Forsyth County Schools opened the Forsyth Academy, a non-traditional charter high school, in 2005 with an enrollment of 60 students.
-The school is Forsyth County’s first charter school and its first principal is Mr. Brad Smith.
-Originally located on the campus of Lanier Technical College, the school gained its permanent location on Dahlonega Highway in 2010 as a part of the Academies of Creative Education (A.C.E.).
-Also that year, the school added Academy@Night, to provide an evening alternative option to the school’s course offerings.
+In partnership with Lanier Technical College and Communities in Schools of Georgia, Forsyth County Schools opened Forsyth Academy, a non-traditional charter high school, in 2005 with an enrollment of 60 students.
+The school was Forsyth County’s first charter school and was originally located on the campus of Lanier Technical College.
+In 2010 Forsyth Academy moved to its current location at 1130 Dahlonega Highway (formerly Piedmont Learning Center behind the Board of Education office) and became part of the Academies of Creative Education (A.C.E.)
+The Academies of Creative Education provides non-traditional educational opportunities for students that are outside of the traditional high school experience.

-Looking to replicate the success of the Forsyth Academy concept, FCS opened the Gateway Academy in the fall of 2009.
-This alternative learning environment is one that gives students the opportunity to learn while holding high expectations for both behavior and performance.
+Gateway Academy is located at The Hill Center on Elm Street.
+Gateway provides an alternative learning environment for students while holding high expectations for both behavior and performance.
 The Gateway Academy offers a blended learning environment, similar to the Forsyth Academy, where middle and high school students will be engaged with the online learning while receiving instruction from classroom teachers.